nedialkova-lab/mim-tRNAseq/docs/source/start.rst

 ::
 	mimseq --help

 The package also comes with a `data/` folder which has the required tRNAscan-SE input files (and mitochondrial tRNA inputs where available) for a few species.
 Note that data folders containing "eColitK" in the name contain the E. coli Lys-TTT reference used as a spike-in in the paper.
-Using this reference in an experiment without this spike-in should not effect the results.
-Therefore default inputs when using the `--species` are the refereces including E. coli Lys-TTT sequence.
+Using this reference in an experiment without this spike-in should not affect the results.
+Therefore, default inputs when using the `--species` are the references including E. coli Lys-TTT sequence.

 Dependencies
 ^^^^^^^^^^^^

 Please install all dependencies below before running mim-tRNAseq.
-In most cases, newer versions of the packages should be fine, but if you encounter any errors when running, first try to install the exact verisons of dependencies listed below.
+In most cases, newer versions of the packages should be fine, but if you encounter any errors when running, first try to install the exact versions of dependencies listed below.

 **Unix command line dependencies:**